frequently asked questions

 Once plans are made, there are three ways to get a mum: buy one ready-made, make one yourself, or order a custom mum.
 Whatever you do, please don’t wait until homecoming week to get started.
 Take a deeper dive.

-Do you have to “go” to homecoming a date in order to have a mum?
+Do you have to “go” to homecoming with a date in order to have a mum?

-Decades ago, it used to be that the only way to get a mum and garter was to exchange them with a date.
+Decades ago, it used to be that the only way to get a mum/garter was to exchange them with your homecoming date.
 Not any more.
-Friends can make mums for each other.
-Students can buy or DIY their own mums with help from their mom, dad, or other relative.
-Parents can make or purchase their child’s mum as a gift.
+Anyone can go to homecoming, and anyone can wear a mum.
+Friends make mums for each other.
+Students buy or DIY their own mums, sometimes with help from their mom, dad, or other relative.
+Parents and relatives make or purchase their kids’ mums as gift, especially senior year.
+The point is, if you want to take part in the homecoming mum tradition, you don’t have to have a date to do so.

 When do you wear a homecoming mum?